Article Snapshot

 Transparency

-Many public networks allow anyone to inspect transaction records.
+For example, many public networks allow anyone to inspect transaction records.

 Because of that visibility, participants can verify activity independently.